MattBarcroft/lex-chatbot/README.md

-# Python Power CLI Chatbot for Mars Mission
+# AI Chatbot CLI for Mars Mission

-This project is a Python-based Command Line Interface (CLI) chatbot powered by Amazon Lex.
+This project is a Python-based Command Line Interface (CLI) chatbot powered by Amazon Lex AI.
 The chatbot is designed to answer questions about a mission to Mars by querying data stored in Amazon S3.
 The data consists of documents located in the `/docs` folder, which include information about travel policies, itineraries, restrictions, and visa requirements for Mars travelers.

 ## Features